mattvend/GpuStreams/README.md

 This is work in progress

 ### Goal of this project
-If I was satisfied with previous ![Gpu][Gpu] project, but there was still issues I wanted to tackle.
+If I was satisfied with the previous ![Gpu][Gpu] project, there was still some issues I wanted to tackle.
 Particularly:
-- it is now ported under Linux Ubuntu 16.04, all references to Windows project have been removed
+- it is now ported under Linux Ubuntu 16.04, all references to the Windows project have been removed
 - there were issues with certain parameters, those issues are solved
 - the code was not as clean and commented as it could have been
 - I  felt somehow with the previous ![project][Gpu] that the usage of ![streams][CUDA streams] was too artificial.
 I hope to propose a better example with this rework.